When Sprinklers Took Down the Network

 - If someone with authority walked into your data center and turned everything off, what happens?
 How long until you're running somewhere else?

 A health check covers exactly this.
-Not just the VMs and the backups, but the physical dependencies that don't show up on a network diagram.
+We audit the VMs, the backups, and the physical dependencies that never show up on a network diagram.
 The sprinkler timer that nobody thought to check.

 Next step